 If it is a panel interview and only one member is asking the questions, still make an extra effort to ensure that all address your remarks.

-It is important that each and everything you are conveying is received and reacted by the panel members.
+Each and everything you are conveying must be received and reacted by the panel members.

 10. Use realistic examples: